Updated February 2020

-There is a minimum order of 50 tea towels.
+There is a minimum order of 50 tea towels (the exception being the new single-design option above).
 This is per design – so if each class is doing their own design that class must order 50 tea towels.
 For a class of 25 students, everyone would need to order two each.

-You can sell the tea towels for whatever you want – a recommended price is $12 per tea towel (profit of $2.50) but some schools sell them for up to $15 each.
+You can sell the tea towels for whatever you want – however the recommended price is $15 per tea towel.

-If a class of 25 did the minimum order DIY option and sold the tea towels for $12 each, the profit would be $150.
+If a class of 25 did the minimum order and sold two tea towels for $15 each, the profit would be $250.

-A school of 300 children, each selling only a single tea towel would make a profit of $1,500.
+A school of 300 children, each selling only a single tea towel at $15 would make a profit of $2,250.